MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/TreePath.md

 Create an object taking the native object from elsewhere.

-    multi method new ( N-GtkTreePath :tree-path! )
+    multi method new ( N-GtkTreePath :native-object! )

 clear-tree-path
 ---------------